Kitware/SMQTK/python/smqtk/web/iqr_service/api.rst

 Form Args:
     sid
         Session ID.
-    pr_bias
+    pr_adj
         [OPTIONAL]
-        Float bias term for precision-recall balance.
-This may be 0.5 to effectively no "nothing" (this is the default if not provided).
+        Adjustment term for precision-recall balance.
+This is a float and may be 0.0 to effectively do "nothing" (this is the default if not provided).
+Positive for more precision, negative for more recall.

 Possible error code returns:
     400